Chronic liver disease: Treatment

 The treatment of chronic liver disease depends on the cause.
 Specific conditions may be treated with medications including corticosteroids, interferon, antivirals, bile acids or other drugs.
 Supportive therapy for complications of cirrhosis include diuretics, albumin, vitamin K, blood products, antibiotics and nutritional therapy.
 Other patients may require surgery or a transplant.
 Transplant is required when the liver fails and there is no other alternative.

 Alternative medicine

-Some studies seems to indicate herbal remedies are useful, without being conclusive.
-Some support may be found in the orthodox medical use of two of these: N-acetyl cysteine (NAC), is the treatment of choice for acetaminophen overdose; both NAC and milk-thistle (Silybum marianum) or its derivative silibinin are used in liver poisoning from certain mushrooms, notably Amanita phalloides, although the use of milk-thistle is controversial.
+Some studies indicate herbal remedies are useful, but there is not conclusive evidence to support their use.
+Some support may be found in the orthodox medical use of two of these in acute liver failure: N-acetyl cysteine (NAC) is the treatment of choice for acetaminophen overdose; both NAC and milk-thistle (Silybum marianum) or its derivative silibinin are used in liver poisoning from certain mushrooms, notably Amanita phalloides, although the use of milk-thistle is controversial.
 Some common herbs are known or suspected to be harmful to the liver, including black cohosh, ma huang, chaparral, comfrey, germander, greater celandine, kava, mistletoe, pennyroyal, skull cap and valerian.